 No. Students who have multiple majors in the College of Arts and Sciences can choose to write a thesis in each major in order to graduate with honors in each discipline, but each thesis must be an original creative scholarly work written by you.
 No matter how many theses you write, you must have defended them and been awarded honors before you graduate.

-Students on a BA/MA degree plan must complete all honors requirements, including the thesis defense, during the BA portion of their program.
+Students on a BA/MA or BAM degree plan must complete all honors requirements, including the thesis defense, during the BA portion of their program.
 Latin honors will be affixed to the BA portion of the degree when the BA/MA is awarded.